IDT-ITI/Text-XAI-Video-Summaries/README.md

 ```

 For each video in these datasets, this command:
-- creates a new folder (if it does not already exist) in the directory where the video is stored
+- creates a new folder (if it does not already exist) in the directory where the video is stored,
-- extracts deep features from the video frames and identifies the shots of the video, and stores the obtained data in h5 and txt files, respectively (if the files containing these data do not already exist)
+- extracts deep features from the video frames and identifies the shots of the video, and stores the obtained data in h5 and txt files, respectively (if the files containing these data do not already exist),
-- creates a subfolder, named **visual_explanation**, with the following files:
+- and creates a subfolder, named **visual_explanation**, with the following files:
   - "_explanation_and_top_fragments.txt_": contains information (indices of the start and end frame) for the selected video fragments by each explanation method (max default = 3), as well as for the fragments of the video summary (default = 3)
   - "_fragments_explanation.txt_": contains a ranking (in descending order) of the video fragments (represented by the indices of the start and end frame) according to the assigned scores by each explanation method
   - "_fragments_explanation_evaluation_metrics.csv_": contains the computed faithfulness (Disc+) scores for each explanation method